 Despite the huge potential - to reduce costs, improve monitoring efforts and better understand and evaluate the evolution of the ASM sector to inform appropriate policy and management strategies – we are acutely aware of the risks of improper usage.
 This is why Levin Sources is exploring safeguards, including through end-user license agreements, best practice usage guides / trainings to complement the technical solution, and ongoing and affordable consultancy to accompany the integration of the solution into each client’s existing operations.

-In addition to these specific product investments COVID-19 has compelled us to find effective ways to permit a greater proportion of our in-country work to be done by local associates and partners.
-We have compiled years of workshop and training materials into tailored capacity building materials for our teams and clients, with content ranging from ASM 101s, to introductions to responsible sourcing to health and safety in the mine, and many more.
+In addition to specific product investments, COVID-19 has compelled us to find effective ways to permit a greater proportion of our in-country work to be done by local associates and partners.
+We have compiled years of workshop and training materials into tailored capacity-building materials for our teams and clients, with content ranging from ASM 101s, to introductions to responsible sourcing to health and safety in the mine, and many more.
 We have further extended our remote research capabilities – using digital data collection methods, new community outreach and stakeholder onboarding approaches, and non-traditional research platforms (WhatsApp etc.) - practices we are certain will remain valuable to our clients long after the acute impacts of pandemic wind down.

 As we look ahead to 2021, we have a vision to consolidate these innovations into our service delivery to generate continued value for our clients and society.
 We’ll be sure to post further updates on what this means for you, here, in the “Technical Innovations” section of our “Insights” page.